Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/08/shocking-open-source-code.md

 > I was literally shocked to discover that nuget.exe is committed into version control.

-The thing is, this kind of feedback doesn’t help.
+The thing is, this kind of feedback doesn't help.
 If we want to encourage more people to share their code with the world then we need to be more careful with how we communicate.
 Yes, you have to put up with my awful projects on GitHub if you want to avoid putting off the developer who has something really awesome that she is considering gifting to the world, for free.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2016/08/fhd008BTS_Rob_Schneider_003.jpg" alt="For Freeeeeeeeee"}
 :::